-You go to a gym to train your muscles, you run or hike to build your endurance but what can you do to train your brain?
-Training your brain will not only speed up your memory recall, it will also help you learn faster.
-There is, after all, only a limited number of hours in the day.
+You go to a gym to train your muscles, you run or hike to build your endurance, but what can you do to train your brain?
+Training your brain could not only speed up your memory recall, but it could also help you learn faster.
+There are, after all, only a limited number of hours in the day.

 1. You are the company you keep

-By associating yourself with intelligent people you will indirectly develop your own.
+By associating yourself with intelligent people, or "doers", you could indirectly develop your own thinking skill and attitudes to life, success, and personal development.
 So, as cold as it might sound, you might want to think again about the friends you spend most of your time with.

 2. Get enough shut-eye

 Sleep, it turns out, is a very important factor when keeping your mind (and body) in tip-top shape.
 While we still don't really understand why animals, like humans, sleep, it is clear that it has some sort of a critical function in our lives.

 Any lack of rest, relaxation, and/or excessive stress can seriously reduce the efficiency of your brain function.
 The human brain requires a large amount of energy to function.
 If you are constantly exhausted, your mind won't be able to retain knowledge and learn.